 …where `<slug>` is one of `whoop`, `oura`, `fitbit`, `apple-health`,

-stability tier (Garmin is `EXPERIMENTAL`).
+their stability tier (Garmin and Libre are `EXPERIMENTAL`).
+Libre is

 ### Logging body-composition entries and phases